RohanRaj928/NeuralNetwork/README.md

 This project uses a neural network trained on the MNIST image dataset to classify numerical digits.
 The code is roughly based on Samason Zhang's neural network tutorial, however this project is written in C++ instead of python and includes an interactive gui.

 ## How can I try this out?
-You must clone and build this project yourself (Instructions below for UNIX) I will include a .exe file for windows soon, or you can build this project yourself with cmake
+You must clone and build this project yourself (Instructions below for UNIX) <br>
+I will include a .exe file for windows soon, or you can build this project yourself with cmake

 Clone this repository